KC-7/ecommerce/README.md

 - Save, commit and push changes.

-- You should now be able to monitor your site's traffic.
+- You should now be able to monitor your site's traffic after 1 - 2 days.

+- If you would like to test the GTAG sooner, you can download [Google Analytics Debugger](https://chrome.google.com/webstore/detail/google-analytics-debugger/jnkmfdileelhofjcijamephohjechhna) from the Chrome Extensions Store - simply install, access the web page and view the console.
+Note you will need to disable your ad blocker if you have one installed while testing the page.

 TBC

 ### GDPR

-Since user data is collected in the data base and cookies have been enabled using Google Analytics, I have added a GDPR pop up notification.
+Since user data is collected in the data base and cookies have been enabled using Google Analytics, I have added a GDPR pop up notification that I got from [https://www.cookieconsent.com/](cookieconsent.com).

-A privacy policy is created in the About pages app.
+I then customized the styling using the Google Chrome Inspection Tool to indentify the corrosponding classes and IDs to modify using the main CSS stylesheet.

+##############

 TBC